-The Credit Agreement provides for \$725.0 million of senior secured credit facilities, comprised of a \$425.0 million term loan originally set to mature on June 29, 2024 (the "Term Loan"), and a \$300.0 million revolving credit facility maturing on April 9, 2026 (the "Revolving Credit Facility").
+The Credit Agreement provides for \$725.0 million of senior secured credit facilities, comprised of a \$425.0 million term loan that was scheduled to mature on June 29, 2024 (the "Term Loan") prior to being repaid by us in full, and a \$300.0 million revolving credit facility maturing on April 9, 2026 (the "Revolving Credit Facility").
 The Revolving Credit Facility replaced our prior \$300.0 million revolving credit facility (the "Prior Revolving Credit Facility") and is subject to increase and reduction from time to time according to the terms of the Credit Agreement.
 The majority of the proceeds from the Term Loan were used to repay all outstanding term loans under our prior credit agreement.

 Optional prepayments of loans under the Credit Agreement are generally permitted without premium or penalty.
 During the three months ended April 30, 2021, in addition to our regular quarterly \$1.1 million principal payment, we repaid \$309.0 million of our Term Loan, reducing the outstanding principal balance to \$100.0 million.
 On April 27, 2023, we repaid the remaining \$100.0 million outstanding principal balance on our Term Loan utilizing proceeds from borrowings under our Revolving Credit Facility, along with \$0.5 million of accrued interest thereon.
-As a result, \$0.2 million of combined deferred debt issuance costs and unamortized discount associated with the Term Loan were written off and are included within interest expense on our condensed consolidated statement of operations for the nine months ended October 31, 2023.
+As a result, \$0.2 million of combined deferred debt issuance costs and unamortized discount associated with the Term Loan were written off and were included within interest expense on our condensed consolidated statement of operations for the three months ended April 30, 2023.